canonical/operator/docs/index.rst

 You can structure your charm however you like, but with the `ops` library, you get a framework that promotes consistency and readability by following best practices.
-It also helps you organize your code better by separating different aspects of the charm, such as managing the application’s state, handling integrations with other services, and making the charm easier to test.
+It also helps you organise your code better by separating different aspects of the charm, such as managing the application’s state, handling integrations with other services, and making the charm easier to test.